OWASP/CheatSheetSeries/cheatsheets_draft/Kubernetes_Security_Cheat_Sheet.md

 For more information, refer to Kubelet authentication/authorization documentation at https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet-authentication-authorization/

+### Securing Kubernetes Dashboard
+The Kubernetes dashboard is a webapp for monitoring your cluster.
+It it is not a part of the Kubernetes cluster itself, it has to be installed by the owners of the cluster.
+Thus, there are a lot of tutorials on how to do this.
+Unfortunately, most of them create a service account with very high privileges.
+This caused Tesla and some others to be hacked via such a poorly configured K8s dashboard.

+To prevent attacks via the dashboard, you should follow some tips:
+* Do not expose the dashboard to the public.
+There is no need to access such a powerful tool from outside your LAN
+* Turn on RBAC, so you can limit the service account the dashboard uses
+* Do not grant the service account of the dashboard high privileges
+* Grant permissions per user, so each user only can see what he is supposed to see
+* If you are using network policies, you can block requests to the dashboard even from internal pods (this will not affect the proxy tunnel via kubectl proxy)
+* Before version 1.8, the dashboard had a service account with full privileges, so check that there is no role binding for cluster-admin left.

 ## Kubernetes Security Best Practices: Build Phase
 Securing containers and Kubernetes starts in the build phase with securing your container images.
 The two main things to do here are to build secure images and to scan those images for any known vulnerabilities.